1. Home

 • Carefully managed budgets and schedules.

-Wedding Planner, North Star Wedding Services, Boston
+Wedding Planner at North Star Wedding Services, Boston

 March 2009 - March 2013

-• Met with clients to provide an initial consultation regarding their wedding.
+• Met with clients to provide an initial consultation regarding their Wedding.

 Copied!